shettysaish20/ShadowBot/README.md

 The system is designed for research, rapid experimentation, and production‑grade extensibility: you can add tools, plug in new LLM providers, introduce new agent roles, or alter the execution graph with predictable impact.

----
-## 2. Application Features -
+## 2. Application Features

-- Real-time AI Coaching — Get contextual tips and suggested answers as you speak.
+- **Real-time AI Coaching** — Get contextual tips and suggested answers as you speak.
 Helps with phrasing, structure, staying concise.

-- Transparent Overlay — Always-on-top window that sits above any app.
+- **Transparent Overlay** — Always-on-top window that sits above any app.
 Option to toggle “click-through” so the overlay doesn’t intercept clicks.

-- Live Transcription — Captures audio and some screen context to make suggestions more relevant to your actual conversation.
+- **Live Transcription** — Captures audio and some screen context to make suggestions more relevant to your actual conversation.

-- Multiple Profiles / Modes — Switch between different contexts such as Interview, Customer Support, Business Meeting etc., so the assistance is tailored.
+- **Multiple Profiles / Modes** — Switch between different contexts such as Interview, Customer Support, Business Meeting etc., so the assistance is tailored.

-- Fast & Private — Designed for low latency, with a focus on running locally (as much as possible) to protect privacy.
+- **Fast & Private** — Designed for low latency, with a focus on running locally (as much as possible) to protect privacy.

-- Cross-Platform — Supports Windows and macOS, with easy installers.
+- **Cross-Platform** — Supports Windows and macOS, with easy installers.
 No coding needed to get started.

----
 ## 3. Functionalities

 ### Reasoning & Orchestration